gauzinge/SPS_June15_HowTo/README.md

         ssh -XY telescope@pcaidarc

-2) on the remote machine (pcaidarc) navigate in the eudaq/ directory and execute the STARTRUN.hephy script
+2) on the remote machine (pcaidarc) navigate in the eudaq/ directory and execute the STARTRUN.cmstk script

-        ./STARTRUN.hephy
+        ./STARTRUN.cmstk

-this Kills all previous instance of the  EUDAQ runcontrol start the runcontrol and the EUDAQ log collector and brings up the GUI
+this Kills all previous instance of the  EUDAQ runcontrol start the runcontrol and the EUDAQ log collector and brings up the GUI once you start, be sure to use the "cms_Nov15_internal/external" configuration file

-3) On the CMSuptracker003 open a new terminal, start a remote connection to the tbdaqpc01.cern.ch (STControl) via
+3) On the CMSuptracker006 open a new terminal, start a remote connection to the tbdaqpc01.cern.ch (STControl) via

         rdesktop-vrdb -g 1600x900 tbdaqpc01.cern.ch
         User: TestBeamAdmin